ChinuSaraf/chinusaraf.github.io/_pages/cv.md

 Service and leadership
 ======
+* Contributed as a mentor at Grace Hopper Celebration (GHC) 2023 as an Open Source Day mentor for [https://github.com/ossf](OpenSSF).
+* Boosted 1st-6th grade students' reading, writing, and mathematics proficiency as an America Reads tutor.
 * Ranked 4th on Kaggle Leaderboard at Google India Hackathon 2018 amongst 32 shortlisted teams to compete onsite for delivering a solution to the problem of Waste Segregation using deep learning.
 * Bagged the second position among 600 students who participated in the competitive programming contest [CodersBit - Pan India Annual Coding Challenge 2018](https://www.interviewbit.com/pages/company-coders-bit/) that covers over 300 Colleges all over India.
 * Supervised students across India to contribute to open source projects by implementing complex algorithms in C++ over a three-month program, [GirlScript Summer of Code 2018](https://gssoc.girlscript.tech/).